-Years Ended December 31,
+For For the Years Ended December 31,

-2021 2020
+2023 2022 2021

-Volatility 76%-78% 78%-82% 79%-81%
+Volatility 80% 79%-81% 76%-78%

-Expected term (in years) 5.9-6.1 6.0 5.5-6.0
+Expected term (in years) 5.5-5.9 5.5-6.1 5.9-6.1

-Risk-free interest rate 0.62%-1.35% 0.30%-1.52% 1.42%-2.58%
+Risk-free interest rate 3.75%-4.21% 1.69%-4.23% 0.62%-1.35%

-Dividend
+Dividend % %

-We use the simplified method to calculate the expected term.
+We use the simplified method to calculate the expected term as our historical exercise data does not provide a reasonable basis upon which to estimate the expected term.
 The expected term is applied to the stock option grant group as a whole, as we do not expect substantially different exercise or post-vesting termination behavior among our employee population.
-Our expected stock price volatility assumption for the years ended December 31, 2021 and December 31, 2020 was based on the historical volatility of our publicly traded stock, given we have more than five years of publicly available stock trading activity.
-Our stock price volatility assumption for the year ended December 31, 2019 was based on historical volatility of a representative group of companies with similar characteristics to us and who have similar risk profiles and positions within the industry.
+Our expected stock price volatility assumption is based on the historical volatility of our publicly traded stock.
 The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected term of the stock options.
 We account for forfeitures as they occur.

-Using the Black-Scholes option-pricing model, the weighted-average grant date fair values of options granted during the years ended December 31, 2021, 2020 and 2019 was \$7.57, \$12.17 and \$6.01 per share, respectively.
+Using the Black-Scholes option-pricing model, the weighted-average grant date fair values of options granted during the years ended December 31, 2023, 2022 and 2021 was \$1.54, \$5.83 and \$7.57 per share, respectively.

-At December 31, 2021, the total unrecognized compensation related to unvested stock option awards granted under the 2013 Plan and Inducement Grants was \$36.5 million, which we expect to recognize over a weighted-average period of approximately 2.7 years.
+At December 31, 2023, there was \$9.7 million of unrecognized compensation related to unvested stock option awards, which are expected to be recognized over a weighted-average period of 1.7 years.